jsa2/EAST/readme.md

 Read here [Running in restricted environments](https://github.com/jsa2/EAST/tree/DelegationToken#highly-experimental---bypassing-trusted-device-requirements-for-azure-cli-in-highly-restricted-environments-where-apis-are-available-for-browser-sessions)

-## Developing controls (snippets)
+## Developing controls
-I am planning to introduce full developer guide, but for the time being there are only these snippets available:
+Developer guide is in separate file

 ### Control files
 Control files are JSON definitions that are supplemented to the automation running the control.